-Although not all states have approved legalized sports betting, there are 26 (AR, AZ, CO, CT, DE, IL, IN, IA, LA, MD, MI, MS, MT, NV, NH, NJ, NY, NM, NC, OR, PA, RI, TN, VA, WV, WY) that have, plus Washington, D.C. also legalized it.
+Although not all states have approved legalized sports betting, there are 27 (AR, AZ, CO, CT, DE, IL, IN, IA, LA, KS, MD, MI, MS, MT, NV, NH, NJ, NY, NM, NC, OR, PA, RI, TN, VA, WV, WY) that have, plus Washington, D.C. and Ontario in Canada also legalized it.
 Because of the financial gain of the legalization of sports betting via tax revenue, we are seeing more and more states jump on board this fast-moving train.

-Expect to see sports betting legalized in the coming months in Washington, Maryland, Florida, Nebraska, Ohio and South Dakota.
+Expect to see sports betting legalized in the coming months in Maine, Washington, Maryland, Florida, Nebraska, Ohio and South Dakota.